 The Stilt Fisherman Of Sri Lanka

 The wooden stilts were already there, with old bags hanging down, as they slowly climbed up, found a comfortable sitting position, put the bait, had some chats with each other and start fishing.
 One of them walks into the sea passing some snacks and cold drinks.
 I was just there present with them, observing them, getting washed down by the waves and trying to get into different positions.
 Moving about wasn’t easy as I soon realise how deep it got when the waves came in.

 I had to time myself, wait for the right moment, look out for rocks below and not fall over.
 While capturing the scene and focusing on their behaviours too.
 Slowly it started to get easier, as if I started to follow the patterns of the waves and their fishing.
-They soon got comfortable with me and I with them.
+They soon got comfortable with me, my camera and I with them.

+The Stilt Fisherman Of Sri Lanka